Project Manager's Resource

 This step can also be done for the deeper causes that are identified.
 Generally, you can stop going deeper when a cause is controlled one level of management removed from your group.
 Use your judgment to decide when to stop.

-Identifying the root causes of the problem can be done in several ways...
+The final step for creating a fishbone diagram is to identify the root causes of the problem.
+This can be done in several ways...

 Fishbone diagrams are an excellent way to explore and visually depict the causes of a problem.
 They enable the root causes of a problem to be determined.
 This will help you be more effective by focusing your actions on the true causes of a problem and not on its symptoms.